-Though, looking back, I think what really struck me at Kod\Lab was not the cool robots being built but the functuay of the place if you will-collective quality of the people and the way they worked together-the lab culture.
+lab culture.
 In later years, I remember many occasions where I enjoyed spending days on end at the lab sleeping on the floor, or not sleeping at all, rather than going home.
 When we went on site visits and stayed at road side cheap motels it somehow felt like a luxurious vacation.
 It was like a mission or an adventure being there with the whole team working on cool problems.
 It was pure joy even though it also meant multiple sleepless nights and frustrating failures.
 One can only endure and even desire to be in such situations if there is strong culture, a vibrant community.
 If I were to list Dan's super powers I would say the ability to establish, maintain and grow such a team and such a culture is at the top of the list.

 When I got accepted by University of Michigan my original plan was to get my M.S. degree and return right back to Turkey.
 However, after I saw Kod\Lab and worked with Dan for a year as an engineer, I decided to pursue the Ph.D. program.
 To qualify for the Ph.D. program at UofM one needs to pass three oral exams.
 Following the educational model I was accustomed to back in my home country, which emphasizes the ability to solve problems rather than deep understanding, I reviewed all my text books front to back for three weeks.
-My first two exams went pretty well and I was feeling invincible (Figure 7.2(top)).
+My first two exams went pretty well and I was feeling invincible (Figure 8(top)).
 My third exam was with Dan.
 As we started I suppose I looked rather cocky.
-His first question right off the bet was "what is a system?"
+His first question right off the bat was "what is a system?"
 I could have solved any text book problem but this seemingly simple but fundamental question floored me.
-It painfully showed me that I did not have a full grasp of the subject nor I was a good communicator.
-The rest of the exam felt pretty lousy and I was sure I failed the qualifiers when I left Dan's office (Figure 7.2(bottom)).
+It painfully showed me that I did not have a full grasp of the subject nor was I a good communicator.
+The rest of the exam felt pretty lousy and I was sure I failed the qualifiers when I left Dan's office (Figure 8(bottom)).
 Fortunately, by the grace of robot gods, I passed but this experience stayed with me as an embarrassing reminder always pushing me to question the fundamentals of any problem I am working on.
 Dan taught me a lot throughout our time together.
-Yet, I would say this fundamental mannerism to seek the basics he instilled on me is the most valuable teaching I had gotten from him.
+Yet, I would say this fundamental mannerism to seek the basics he instilled in me is the most valuable teaching I had gotten from him.